Active Learning and CSI Acquisition for mmWave Initial Alignment: Introduction

 \subsection{Our work and contributions}

 In this paper, we consider the problem of CSI acquisition during the initial access phase for designing the analog beamforming in an environment with a single-path channel.
-We formulate the CSI acquisition as an active learning of the angle-of-arrival (AoA) at the base station (BS) side where the user's beamforming vector is assumed to be fixed as illustrated in Fig \ref{fig:adaptive_beamforming}.
+We formulate the CSI acquisition as an active learning of the angle-of-arrival (AoA) at the base station (BS) side where the user's beamforming vector is assumed to be fixed, as illustrated in Fig \ref{fig:adaptive_beamforming}.
 We consider two measures of performance for the proposed search scheme: the (expected) resolved beam width (AoA resolution) and the (expected) error probability.
-Based on the nature of the initial access protocol, we consider two types of stopping criteria: fixed-length stopping, where a fixed amount of search time is allocated for the initial access phase, and variable-length stopping where search is conducted over a random stopping time.
+Based on the nature of the initial access protocol, we consider two types of stopping criteria: fixed-length stopping, where a fixed amount of search time is allocated for the initial access phase, and variable-length stopping, where search is conducted over a random stopping time.
 The contributions of the paper include: \begin{itemize} \item We formulate the initial beam alignment for massive MIMO as active learning of the AoA through multiple sequential and adaptive search beams.
 Our approach draws heavily from our prior work on algorithms for noisy search \cite{Chiu2016}, active learning \cite{Naghshvar2015a}, and channel coding with feedback \cite{Lalitha2017}.

-\item We propose a new adaptive beamforming strategy utilizing the hierarchical beamforming codebook of \cite{Alkhateeb2014}.
+\item We propose a new adaptive beamforming strategy that utilizes the hierarchical beamforming codebook of \cite{Alkhateeb2014}.
 The proposed adaptive strategy, hierarchical Posterior Matching ($hiePM$), accounts for the measurement noise and selects the beamforming vectors from the hierarchical beamforming codebook based on the posterior of the AoA.
-The design and analysis of $hiePM$ extends our prior work of sorted posterior matching \cite{Chiu2016} and \cite{Lalitha2017} for noisy search in that it restricts the search and the measurements to the practical and hierarchical beamforming patterns of \cite{Alkhateeb2014}.
+The design and analysis of $hiePM$ extends our prior work of sorted posterior matching for noisy search \cite{Chiu2016} and \cite{Lalitha2017} in that it restricts the search and the measurements to the practical and hierarchical beamforming patterns of \cite{Alkhateeb2014}.